+GREEK AFFAIRS

-GREEK AFFAIRS 2W28 Memorial Student Center
+2W29A Memorial Student Center

 The Office of Greek Affairs is located at the Memorial Student Center in Suite 2W38.
 The Office of Greek Affairs serves students who are part of Marshall University's Greek System.
-The Greek System at Marshall University is composed of eight fraternities and seven sororities.
-These groups work through the National Pan-Hellenic Council.
-The Interfraternity Council, and the National Panhellenic Council to enhance the ideals of brotherhood and sisterhood, and promote scholastic excellence and leadership skills, while also helping the University and community by organizing various service programs.
+The Greek System at Marshall University is composed of eleven fraternities and seven sororities.
+These groups work through the National Pan-Hellenic Council, The Interfraternity Council, and the National Panhellenic Council to enhance the ideals of brotherhood and sisterhood, and promote scholastic excellence and leadership skills, while also helping the University and community by organizing various service programs.

-Membership recruitment (commonly referred to as "Rush" due to the hectic pace of the process) takes place throughout the year, with formal Rush periods held during one week of the fall semester and again in the spring.
+Membership recruitment (commonly referred to as "Rush" due to the hectic pace of the process) takes place throughout the year.
 For the National Pan-Hellenic fraternities and sororities, membership intake will be announced by the prospective organizations.

-Anyone interested in becoming part of the Greek system is encouraged to participate in Rush Week or Membership Intake, to learn more about the many benefits Greek life has to offer.
-For more information, please feel free to contact the Office of Greek Affairs.
+Anyone interested in becoming part of the Greek system is encouraged to participate in Rush or Membership Intake.
+To learn more about the many benefits Greek life has to offer, please feel free to contact the Office of Greek Affairs.